 Osaka School of International Public Policy, Osaka University

 Toshiya Hoshino is the Professor of Osaka School of International Public Policy, Osaka University, Japan.
-Until July 2020 for three years, Dr. Hoshino served as an Ambassador and Deputy Permanent Representative of Japan to the United Nations in New York in charge of socio-economic and budgetary affairs.
+Until July 2020 for three years, Toshiya served as an Ambassador and Deputy Permanent Representative of Japan to the United Nations in New York in charge of socio-economic and budgetary affairs.
 His previous positions have included: Vice-President (Global Engagement) of Osaka University; Minister-Counsellor in charge of political affairs at the Permanent Mission of Japan to the UN; Senior Research Fellow at the Japan Institute of International Affairs; Guest Scholar at Columbia University; Visiting Fellow, Princeton University; and Special Assistant (Political Affairs) at the Embassy of Japan to the United States.
-He graduated from Sophia University, Japan, completed a Master's at the University of Tokyo, and received his PhD from Osaka University.
+Toshiya graduated from Sophia University, Japan, completed a Master's at the University of Tokyo, and received his PhD from Osaka University.